-

 Each of these can be considered as an individual, separable item, which means that we are

 able to count them with numbers—we can have one, two, five, 15, 100, and so on.
-We can also use them with the indefinite articles and an (which signify a single person or thing) or with the plural form of the noun.
+We can also use them with the indefinite articles a and an (which signify a single person or thing) or with the plural form of the noun.
 For example:

-cup – two cups
+a cup – two cups

 an ambulance – several ambulances a phone – 10 phones

-person – many people
+a person – many people

 Abstract countable nouns

 Even though abstract nouns are not tangible, many of them can still be counted as separable units.
-Like concrete nouns, they can take or an or can be made plural.
+Like concrete nouns, they can take a or an or can be made plural.
 For example:

-conversation – two conversations an emergency – several emergencies a reading – 10 readings
+a conversation – two conversations an emergency – several emergencies a reading – 10 readings

 an aspiration – many aspirations